choonyongchan/CertStream/docs/DeveloperGuide.md

 Step 1.
 The user first launches CertStream by executing `python3 Main.py` on the Terminal/Command Prompt.

-Step 2. `Main` calibrates the working directory to the directory where `Main.py` is located, and initialises `CertStream`
+Step 2. `Main` calibrates the working directory to the directory where `Main.py` is located, and initialises `CertStream`.

 Step 3. `Facade` grabs the configuration fields from the configuration file (default: `config.yaml`), and initialises the Certificate Transparency monitor server, output filename, regexes to monitor and `Database`.